glenkleidon/JSON-ND/README.md

 # JSON-ND Format Specification V1.0

--- DRAFT --
+__** -- DRAFT -- **__

 JSON-ND or _**JSON with Named Datatypes**_ is a very simple extension to the [JSON format](https://json.org).

 ## Purpose
-The specification describes a way to define _**simple data-types**_ for JSON elements and also allows for _**complex-data types to be defined**_ as interfaces.
-The primary purpose is to **remove ambiguity** and imply **precision** of the datatype from JSON values.
+The specification describes a way to _**qualify data types for JSON elements**_, to _**define complex-data types**_ and _**define Remote Method Calls**_ as interfaces.

+The primary purpose is to **remove ambiguity** and imply **precision** for JSON values when communicating between strongly typed and untyped language implementations of a service using JSON format.

-Eg The content of the following c# class is likely to loose precision on a remote service.
+For example, the content of the following C# class is likely to loose precision when sent to or received from, a remote service and may give the wrong result or cause a data type incompatibilty exception.

 ```
 public class MyClass